1Password/scim-examples/aws-ecsfargate-terraform/README.md

 ## Update 1Password SCIM Bridge

+👍 Check for 1Password SCIM Bridge updates on the [SCIM bridge release page](https://app-updates.agilebits.com/product_history/SCIM).

-To update the SCIM bridge:
+To update your SCIM bridge:

 1. Update any variables and task definitions.
 2. Create a plan for Terraform to apply.